cmugpi/learn-git/src/pres.md

 A system to control versions.

-Specifially, versions of _a project_, as it changes through time.
+Specifically, versions of _a project_, as it changes through time.

 "VCS" stands for "Version Control System."